Surfing in France: Your Guide to the Best Waves

-Only a stone’s throw away from Spain, Biarritz is an incredibly picturesque and laid-back coastal town set against the dramatic backdrop of a cliffside castle.
+Only a stone’s throw away from Spain, Biarritz is an incredibly picturesque and laid-back coastal town set against the dramatic backdrop of a medieval cliffside castle.
 Famous authors like Emile Zola and Ernest Hemingway used to spend their summers here, so you get the picture.
 Furthermore, it is one of Europe’s surfing capitals.

 During summer, the surf in Biarritz is a magnet for riders of all levels.
 Unfortunately, this also means heavy crowds.
 During spring and autumn, the waves here can only be tackled by experienced surfers.

 - Le Miramar – an A-frame wave with a sandy and rocky bottom.

 - Biarritz Grand Plage – popular A-frame beach break that can get very crowded.

 - La Côte des Basques – A-frame beach break; can get crowded.

 - Marbella – beach break that works best on an outgoing tide.

 - La Milady – shore break that works best in small waves.

 Best time to surf in Biarritz: In May/June and September/October, when it’s less crowded and the swells are more reliable.
 More experienced surfers will enjoy the winter months when big, powerful swells roll in.